Last update: 6/5/2021

 Moreover, as of August 16, 2020, Ecuador is a country in South America open for travel without nationality restrictions.

-You can find more information on the official government website.
+You can find more information on our guide on Ecuador opening for tourism.

 Guyana may be underrated, but it’s one of the best places to visit in South America if you want to get off the beaten path.
 Some of the top tourist attractions here include Stabroek Market, Providence Stadium, and St. George’s Cathedral, which was built in 1899.
 Guyana is also home to the Demerara Harbour Bridge, the world’s fourth-longest floating bridge.